l3montree-dev/kaniko/README.md

 or Kubernetes cluster.

 > [!IMPORTANT]
-> This is a supported replacement of the original `GoogleContainerTools/kaniko`
+> This repository is a fork from `chainguard-dev` to continue publishing OCI images.
+It is a replacement of the original `GoogleContainerTools/kaniko`
 > repository, which was archived in June of 2025.
 Further details in
 > [History and Status](#history-and-status).